keensworth/DiscordBot/README.md

 ### Direct
 A user may use the `.play <youtube-url>` to play a specific audio.
 This functionality is provided by LavaPlayer, which implements JDA's `AudioSendHandler`.
 LavaPlayer handles the transfer of audio packets to JDA, which outputs them through the virtual microphone of the bot.
 LavaPlayer requires solely the video id of the video to be retrieved.
 The audio id is retrieved from the user provided url in the command.
 ### Keywords
 A user may use the `.play keyword1 keyword2...` command to play audio by entering only keywords.
 When a user enters this command, the YouTube Data API is used to search YouTube for the most relevant video.
 This is returned as json text, which is parsed for the title, duration, and video id.
-LavaPlayer is then used to stream the audio.
+LavaPlayer is then used to stream the audio, using the video id.
 The title and duration are used in an embedded message to provide feedback to the user.

 ## Gallery
 ### Client/Server